ni/nimble/packages/nimble-components/src/select/specs/IxD.md

 -   Helper text for input components (where it should be located, how it should be accessed)
 -   Mega-menus (combining static information, selectable options, action-based commands, etc.)
--   Capturing usage guidelines/UI patterns for a "load more" experience in the menu
+-   Capturing usage guidelines/UI patterns for a "load more" experience in the dropdown